 It’s important for students and their cosigners to shop around for private student loans.
-Check out all available options, from online lenders to credit unions and banks, to be sure you’re getting the best private student loan you possibly can.
+Check out all available options, from online lenders to credit unions and banks, to be sure you’re getting the best private student loan for your particular situation.

 If you’re stuck paying a high interest rate on your student loans, it’s not too late to find a better option.
 Lowering your interest rate through student loan refinancing is possible.

 If you have good credit, a stable income, and a low debt-to-income ratio, you could qualify to refinance your student loans at a lower rate.
-The best loans to refinance student debt offer interest rates as low as 2.54% for variable rates or 3.15% for fixed rates as of June 4, 2018.
+Some of the best loans to refinance student debt currently on the market offer competitive interest rates, and some also offer borrower protections.

-Some risks can come with refinancing student loans.
-If you refinance federal student loans, for instance, you’ll lose access to federal benefits such as access to different repayment plans and federal student loan forgiveness.
+On the other hand, note that refinancing federal student loans in particular comes with some risks.
+For instance, you’ll lose access to federal benefits such as the government’s income-driven repayment plans and federal student loan forgiveness.